jansgreen/Pokemon-breeder/readme.md

   * I created a github repository in [github](https://github.com/)
   * I get a name "Pokemon-breeder"
   * I keep public repository

+  ## github pages
+  * I clicked in settings options, in the options Github pages I selecte branch master and save; this is the link for github pages https://jansgreen.github.io/Pokemon-breeder/

   ## Git